LGBTQIA+ Guide

 Affirmed Name and Gender Policy

 Students are able select the first name and gender they would like used on internal college records including class rosters, grade books, and student planning.
-Cabrillo College is in the process of extending this practice to Canvas and other campus databases.
-To update your student information to include your chosen name and gender, fill out and submit a Change of Information Form, available HERE.
+To update your student information to include your chosen name and gender, fill out and submit a Change of Information Form.
 If you are unable to access the form, please contact Admissions and Records.
-To learn more about why chosen names, genders, and personal pronouns matter, click HERE.
+Learn more about why chosen names, genders, and personal pronouns matter.
+In Canvas students are able to select their pronouns.
+Find the instructions to update your user profile and add your pronouns here.

 Gender-Neutral Bathrooms

 Identifying gender-neutral bathrooms is part of the Cabrillo College's mission in cultivating a more humanizing space on campus.
-For a list of gender-neutral restrooms on the Aptos campus and at the Watsonville Center, click HERE.
-For a list in Spanish, click HERE.
+We have a list of gender-neutral restrooms on the Aptos campus and at the Watsonville Center.
+This list is also available in Spanish.

 Employees should contact Amy Mahoney